johannes-riesterer/java/README.md

 ```bash
 sudo  mkdir /opt/jdk
 ```
-and enter your passwort as asked for.
+and enter your password as asked for.

 Extract the downloaded file jdk-newest-version.tar.gz to the created folder /opt/jdk: